dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

 -------

-In order to activate these options the respectively camera cull options have to be enabled in the scene :ref:`simplify panel <render-cycles-settings-scene-simplify>`.
+In order to activate these options the respectively camera cull options have to be enabled in the scene :ref:`simplify panel <render-cycles-settings-scene-simplify-culling>`.

 .. _bpy.types.CyclesObjectSettings.use_camera_cull: